configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ### Comparison value

 A string, a list of strings, a number, a semantic version, a list of semantic versions or a date value.
-Will be compared to the selected _Comparison attribute_ using the _Comparator_. **Max Length: 65535 chars**.
+Will be compared to the selected _Comparison attribute_ using the _Comparator_.
+The length of the comparison value is limited.
+And it depends on your subscription plan.

 ### Comparator